RonEfraim/C-Plus-Plus/Semester 2/Ex3/README.txt

 The program insert values into the tree.
 The program search the shallowest leaf in the tree and print it.

-Compile: g++ -Wall ex3b.cc –o ex3b
+Compile: g++ -Wall ex3b.cc â€“o ex3b
 Run: ex3b

 input: